ridewithgps/developers/authentication.md

 ## Convert legacy auth_token to OAauth2 access_token

 The `GET /oauth_access_token.json` endpoint issues OAuth `access_token`s for the `auth_token`s your application might have stored for your users.
-Use this endpoint to migrate to OAuth without requiring your users to authorize your application with Ride With GPS again.
+Use this endpoint to migrate to OAuth without requiring your users to authorize your application with Ride with GPS again.

 The endpoint requires authenticating with the `auth_token` for which a OAuth `access_token` is to be issued, which is done by adding the following headers to the request: